pip-services/pip-services-docs/content/en/python/commons/data/ichangeable.md

 ### Description

-The IChangeable interface allows you to store the last modified date and time for data objects in the "change_time" parameter.
+The IChangeable interface allows you to store the last modified date and time in the "change_time" parameter of a data object.

 ### Fields